Saturday, September 06, 2014

 Like this blog on Facebook | Follow me on Twitter

 On Sept.
 17, 1915, the 53rd anniversary of the Battle of Antietam, The Hartford Daily Times published short profiles and recollections of more than two dozen veterans who fought on the bloodiest day in American history.
-Images of many of the old soldiers, their mustaches or beards bathed in gray, accompanied a full-page story that spilled onto another page.
+Images of many of the men, their mustaches or beards bathed in gray, accompanied a full-page story that spilled onto another page.

 Present-day view of 40-acre Cornfield.

 Three veterans recalled crawling off the battlefield as the Rebels poured fire into the 16th Connecticut in the 40-acre Cornfield.
-“We did not know what to do," two of them remembered, while another recalled being "thrown into confusion" as his comrades were routed.
-Another veteran lamented, "We were but a lot of green boys."

-"...it certainly was best for us to break and run," a 16th Connecticut veteran remembered, "than to stay and be killed by the hundreds.”
+"[I]t certainly was best for us to break and run," a 16th Connecticut veteran remembered, "than to stay and be killed by the hundreds.”

 Another veteran, a private in the 14th Connecticut at Antietam, suffered a disfiguring buckshot wound under his left eye.
 Six decades after the battle, he apparently couldn't put into words what he witnessed.